-Height is known to contribute one-third of all fatal accidents in the construction industry.
+Height is known to contribute to one-third of all fatal accidents in the construction industry.
 Demolition and reconstruction of buildings always require workers to work at height, which has led to several falls.
-Risk of height falls are usually increased by mobility and access restrictions.
-For enhanced safety of workers, it’s important for them to undergo more training such as awareness training to help them curb some of these risks associated with height.
+The risk of height falls is usually increased by mobility and access restrictions.
+For enhanced safety of workers, they need to undergo more training such as awareness training to help them curb some of these risks associated with height.

 The construction industry is not deprived of noise.
 This can also constitute a source of hazard to some extent.

 Excessive and repetitive noise can constitute a long-term hearing problem, which can lead to countless accidents.
 Some employees have resorted to the use of earplugs to minimize the effect of noise when working, but this does not really provide total protection against hearing damage.
 The most ideal solution is for employees to be provided a complete noise risk assessment to help them identify which noise issues are very critical and which ones have a minor impact.

 Material & Manual Handling

 Construction sites are crammed with materials and equipment always being lifted and carried around to aid construction work.
 Whether by the use of equipment or manually, movements will always have a certain level of risks.
 This aspect of the job (material lifting) is what employees cannot do without in the construction industry.
 So, the most important way to minimize the level of risk is by providing adequate and proper training on the lifting and handling of materials in construction sites.
 Also, if the duty of the employee involves equipment handling, his or her competency should be properly tested before they are put on the job.

 Construction sites cannot do without electricity and workers get exposed to the risk of electrocution daily.
 Most electrical hazards occur during refurbishment work on domestic and commercial buildings.
 Apart from electricians who are mostly exposed to the risk, other non-electricians like joiners and plumbers who occasionally perform electrical work also stand the risk of electrocution.